What Is Vulnerability Management?

 Patching is a form of vulnerability management, specifically vulnerability remediation, where an individual vulnerability’s risk is remediated.

 It’s important to note that vulnerability remediation and vulnerability mitigation are different.
 Remediation is where the vulnerability can be taken care of.
-If there is no patch available, and your organization has to create a workaround, that is mitigation.
+If there is no patch available, and your organisation has to create a workaround, that is mitigation.
 Both are components of a vulnerability management program.

 Vulnerability Management v.
 Vulnerability Assessment

 Just like with remediation, vulnerability assessment is just one part of an overall vulnerability management program.
-Assessment falls into the “risk-based” category, where your organization looks at the individual vulnerability and determines what steps, from a business and security perspective, need to be taken next.
+Assessment falls into the “risk-based” category, where your organisation looks at the individual vulnerability and determines what steps, from a business and security perspective, need to be taken next.
 Because it’s impossible to patch every vulnerability, sometimes that action is to “do nothing.”